-S&P Global Ratings assigned its 'AA' long-term rating to Northfield, Minn.'s series 2018A general obligation (GO) capital improvement bonds.
-At the same time, we affirmed our 'AA' rating on the city's existing GO debt, and 'AA-' rating on the city's series 2012B certificates of participation (COPs).
+S&P Global Ratings assigned its 'AA' long-term rating to Northfield, Minn.'s series 2018B general obligation (GO) bonds.
+At the same time, we affirmed our 'AA' rating on the city's existing GO debt, and our 'AA-' rating on the city's series 2012B certificates of participation (COPs).
 The outlook is stable.

-The series 2018A bonds are secured by the city's full faith and credit GO pledge, including an ability to levy unlimited ad valorem property taxes.
-Officials will use 2018A proceeds to renovate and improve the city's fire facility.
-The fire facility is used by the Northfield Area Fire and Rescue Service (NAFRS) joint powers entity, which provides fire services to a number of communities, including Northfield.
-The city will use revenue received from the joint powers entity to pay debt service, but that revenue is not pledged to the bonds.
+The series 2018B bonds are secured by the city's full faith and credit GO pledge, including an ability to levy unlimited ad valorem property taxes.
+Officials will use 2018B proceeds to fund various street projects and some surface improvements to parking lots in the downtown and city hall.
+The city plans to use special assessments and property tax revenue to pay for debt service on the bonds.

-As part of the current rating action, we also affirmed our 'AA' ratings on several GO bonds secured by city's unlimited-tax GO pledge and various other revenues such as tax increment, special assessment revenues, and various enterprise fund revenues, though in each case we rate to the city's GO pledge.
+As part of the current rating action, we also affirmed our 'AA' ratings on several GO bonds secured by city's unlimited-tax GO pledge and various other revenue such as tax increment, special assessment revenue, and various enterprise fund revenue, though in each case we rate to the city's GO pledge.
 The 2012B COPs are special obligations of the city, secured by annually appropriated legally available funds.
 We rate this obligation one notch lower than the city's general creditworthiness (as reflected in the GO rating) to reflect the appropriation risk associated with the annual payment.
 We view these bonds as having a strong relationship to the obligor.
-This obligation provided funding for a public safety center which we believe is significantly important to the obligor.
-The city pledges to annually appropriate from its operating revenues.
+This obligation provided funding for a public safety center, which we believe is significantly important to the obligor.
+The city pledges to annually appropriate from its operating revenue.
 In our opinion, there is no unusual political, timing, or administrative risk related to the debt payment.